 Expanded view of the iseagent-firepower client displays the six subscriptions..

 Note: Due to Cisco bug IDCSCvo75376 there is a hostname limitation and Bulk Download fails.
 The test button on the FMC displays a connectivity failure.
 This affects 2.3p6, 2.4p6, and 2.6.
 The current recommendation is to run 2.3 patch 5 or 2.4 patch 5 until an official patch is released.

 1. Open the FMC GUI and navigate to Analysis > Users > Active Sessions.

-Any Active Sessions published via the Session Directory capability in ISE should be displayed in the Active Sessions table on FMC.
+Any Active Sessions published via the Session Directory capability in ISE are displayed in the Active Sessions table on FMC.

-From the FMC CLI sudo mode, the 'adi_cli session' should display the user session information sent from ISE to FMC.
+From the FMC CLI sudo mode, the 'adi_cli session' displays the user session information sent from ISE to FMC.

 ssh admin@<FMC IP ADDRESS>